mars0i/popco2/doc/sims/bali/initialnts1.md

 	Psychic/spiritual disorders can be ameliorated.
 	Pestilence can be ameliorated.
 	Water stress can be ameliorated.
-[But in the Brahmin system if it's disorder, it's done.]
+[But in the Brahman system if it's disorder, it's done.]

 	Psychic/spiritual disorders can be followed by improvement.
 	Pestilence can be followed by improvement.
 	Water stress can be followed by improvement.
-[But in the Brahmin system if it's disorder, it can't.]
+[But in the Brahman system if it's disorder, it can't.]

 With the water cult, there's a sequence: